 Quotation adjustments

 Adjustments are extra line items that modify the total of a quotation group.
 They’re perfect for anything that isn’t a recipe item but still affects the price — like a discount for a loyal client, a delivery fee, or a setup surcharge.
-Each adjustment has:- Name to describe what it is (e.g., “Returning Client Discount” or “Venue Delivery”)
+An adjustment is a fixed amount or a percentage applied to a group or to the whole event — name it, pick discount or surcharge, and set the value.
+Adjustments stack in order, so changing the order can change the final figure.Labour charges

 Labour covers the time and skill that goes into building each arrangement.
-You can add labour charges to any quotation group, and the system gives you three ways to calculate them.Labour modes
+You can add labour charges to any quotation group, and Digital Florists gives you three ways to calculate them.Labour modes

-- Percentage of cost price — labour is calculated as a percentage of what the ingredients cost you (e.g., 30% of £40 = £12 labour)
+- Percentage of cost price — labour scales with what the ingredients cost you.

-- Fixed amount — a flat fee per item, regardless of price (e.g., £15 per arrangement)
+- Fixed amount — a flat fee per item, regardless of price.

 Default labour from design types